dickyw71/Jean-Wheatley-tributes/README.md

 ---

->_"Our Jean was a warm, likable, loving sister who was easy going, socialable and an asset to our lives.
+>_"Our Jean was a warm, likable, loving sister who was easy going, sociable and an asset to our lives.
 I could not have wished for a better sister."_

 **_Norman Richardson_**